rzadevv/Palintrace/README.md

 This checker identifies policy-prohibited exact portable replicas.
 It does not reconstruct historical copy direction or provide general privacy-compliance analysis.

+The [semantic groundwork](docs/semantics.md) resolves declared transcript coordinates and defines a provider-independent judgment contract.
+It does not implement unsupported-claim or contradiction checking, and no concrete semantic model is included.

 Committed source-shaped exports can exercise every adapter offline: